socialvibe/truex-roku-csai-preload-reference-app/README.md

 The `onTruexEvent` subroutine handles true[X] events notably keeping track of whether the viewer successfully met the completion criteria for true[X] (`adFreePod` event).

 In `resumeVideoStream` we resume playback of the ad free content stream, or the current pod of video ads, depending on whether that completion criteria was met.

+## Preloading

+This channel also demonstrates how to preload true[X] ads.
+This is simply accomplished by initializing, but not starting a truexAdRenderer instance.

+This logic can be found in `onVideoPositionChange`.
+We create and add the renderer to the scene ahead of time (by 2 mins in this example), however only start it when we get to the appropriate ad insertion point.